python-trio/trio-amqp/docs/examples/routing.rst

 ========================================

-Routing is an interesting concept in RabbitMQ/AMQP: in this tutorial, messages are published to a `direct` exchange with a specific routing_key (the log `severity`
+Routing is an interesting concept in RabbitMQ/AMQP: in this tutorial, messages are published to a `direct` exchange with a specific routing_key (the log `severity`).
 The `consumer` create a queue, binds the queue to the exchange and specifies the severity he wants to receive.

 Publisher